Champitoad/coq-actema/IDEAS.md

   new_concl := D
   proof xb d :: A := p (xb wx) d
     where xb :: forall x, B x

-# TODO :

-- notation for le
-- reduce the term witdth in actema